-The Chan Essay Prize is of about $2500 and was established in 1987 by the Lionel Chan Family Endowment.
+The Chan Essay Prize is an annual award of $2500, established in 1987 by the Lionel Chan Family Endowment.
 To enter, any student at a GTU Member School, Center or Affiliate must submit an original essay, a term paper for a course, or a chapter of a thesis or dissertation, with an introduction and conclusion to frame it as an independent essay.
 The evaluating criteria are as follows:

 - Genre: Within the specific genre (essay, sermon, term paper, chapter of a larger work), does the entry exhibit excellence?